anamoyee/RoboBottom/README.md

-### This is python 3.11 version, for 3.12 rewrite go to [this repository](https://github.com/TheCreatorrr333/RoboBottom-V2)
+### This is python 3.11 version, for 3.12 rewrite go to [this repository](https://github.com/TheCreatorrr333/RoboBottom-V2), keep in mind it's still a work in progress!
+It may not be functional yet, but I will post any updates there from now on

 # RoboBottom